SirZeck/Cocktail-Menu/README.md

 # Cocktails-Menu

-Need to satiate that thirst at the party or that beach and don't know what to order?
+Need to satiate your thirst at the party or that beach and don't know what to order?

 [Here's](https://sirzeck.github.io/Cocktail-Menu/index.html) the cocktails menu on your screen to browse through a large selections of cocktails and choose from.